 It's helpful to identify at what point in the login procedure the connection fails.
 An easy way to do this is to display the expanded Service Connection Progress messages.
 Expanded Service Connection Progress messages describe the current stage of the login procedure.
-Press the lower scroll button at any point during login to display these messages.
+Press the lower half of the scroll button at any point during login to display these messages.